x-ian/care-bricks/README.md

 ### Installation

+Upfront: Depending on distro, the default packages for Node-RED and NodeJS can be outdated.
+I suggest to first try to go with the defaults, but it might be necessary to switch to a more recent version (but I don't even know why version are minimally required).

 #### Set up runtime environment

 1. Install NodeJS (a recent version, maybe 12 or higher) and NPM (might come with Node)